 Imagine life is a game.
 How do you tell who is the best?
 Is it the person with the most points?
-In a game where everyone starts off with the same amount of points, that’s an easiest way to determine the champ.
+In a game where everyone starts off with the same amount of points, that’s the easiest way to determine the champ.
 However, if someone was born with a million times as many points as you were, you would have an infinitesimally small chance of getting more points than them.
 That’s not really a fair way to evaluate it.

 Because this game is has so much luck involved, with some people being dealt a royal flush at birth while others are simply promised that one day they might get dealt a hand if they work hard, judging skill at this game by the amount of points a player has is ridiculous.
 Especially if that player just steals points from other people.